4Lajf/DBM-Raw-Data/README.md

 # Updated Music Commands

+## For now you must download store_member_info_MOD.js to your bot's actions directory.
+I'll update this asap.

 ***All credits go to arkhunter.
 I just made it work with current version of DBM.***

 Complete music system complete with Queue!